Starting a new business requires careful financial planning; here's a comprehensive checklist to ensure you have all your monetary bases covered.

 Ready to start writing?
 The Small Business Administration has an excellent business plan guide for first-timers, and ZenBusiness has a guide to business plans, too.

-You’ll need to choose a business name that is not already in use by another entity and register with your Secretary of State or the agency that handles business registration in your state.
+You’ll need to choose a business business name that is not already in use by another entity and register with your Secretary of State or the agency that handles business registration in your state.
 (If you’re a sole proprietorship or partnership, you will likely not need to register with the state unless you’re operating under a name other than your personal, legal name.)
 This involves preparing your Articles of Organization (for limited liability companies), Articles of Incorporation (for corporations), filing all the required documents, establishing a Registered Agent, and managing correspondence from the state.
 For a more detailed guide, check out ZenBusiness’s 10 steps to start a business.

 Additionally, your business will likely require an Employer Identification Number (EIN) from the IRS.
 Depending on your business entity type, you’ll use your EIN to file taxes, and you may also need it to open a business bank account.